open-mmlab/mmselfsup/README.md

 ## What's New

+MMSelfSup **v1.0.0rc1** was released in 01/11/2022.

+- Support MaskFeat.
+- Add TargetGenerator.
+- Refine configs and documents.

 MMSelfSup **v1.0.0rc2** was released in 12/10/2022.

 - Full support of `MAE`, `SimMIM`, `MoCoV3` with different model sizes and different pre-training epochs.
 - Update documents and colab tutorial.

-MMSelfSup **v1.0.0rc1** was released in 01/09/2022.

-- Based on MMEngine and MMCV.
-- Released with refactor.
-- Refine all documents.
-- Refactor the data pipeline, which is more powerful.

 Please refer to [Changelog](https://mmselfsup.readthedocs.io/en/dev-1.x/notes/changelog.html) for details and release history.